-ELED 4523 SURVEY OF EARLY CHILDHOOD EDUCATION A study of the history, philosophy, methods, and theories for educating the young child from three through eight years.
+A study of the history, philosophy, methods, and theories for educating the young child from three through eight years.

-ELED 4533 LANGUAGE ARTS II (4-8) Designed specifically for the undergraduate elementary teacher candidate.
-This course includes listening, speaking, reading, writing, viewing and visual representation.
-Integratiation of grammar, spelling, vocabulary, handwriting, and word processing instruction into the writing process is included.
+ELED 4533 Language Arts II (4-8)

+Designed specifically for the undergraduate elementary teacher candidate.
+This course includes listening, reading, writing, viewing and speaking. representation.
+Integration of grammar, spelling, vocabulary, handwriting, and word processing instruction into the writing process is included.
 This course focuses on learners in intermediate grades (4-6) and middle grades (7-8).
-(Prerequisite:retention/graduation GPA of 2.5 or higher, background check for the current year, passing score on the OGET, ELED 3533, ELED 3543 and ELED 4513 with grade of C or better)
+(Prerequisite: background check for the current year, completion or near completion of general education courses.)